 - Drain off any liquid and then toss the cucumbers with the mint, shallot and red wine vinegar.

 - Smear your plate with the fava bean hazelnut hummus and plate your cucumbers over top and dust generously with Escabeche N.25.

-Depending on the size of your food processor (larger than 7 cups), you make need to toast 1 ½ cups of hazelnut and make the butter.
+Depending on the size of your food processor (larger than 7 cups), you will need to toast 1 ½ cups of hazelnut and make the butter.
 Sometimes if the batch is too small for the machine it doesn’t become smooth enough.
 You can reserve the other half of hazelnut butter in the refrigerator for the next batch or another purpose.